 For a while before I learned about self-sufficient living, I found myself longing for simplicity, feeling trapped in our hectic, busy, stress-filled world.
 All of the over-scheduled, busy, anxiety-riddled ways our society demands just did not make sense to me.
 I believed all of the pressure caused breakdowns within individuals as well as whole families, one of the primary places where true happiness & contentment should derive.
 Coming from a family of six children, I desired to have a big, loving family of my own one day.
 However, I wanted it within a way of life that would slow down and truly allow us to bond and work together.
 So I yearned for simplicity, but had no idea how or where to find it.

 Happening upon an episode of Alaska: The Last Frontier one day, James and I discovered a homesteading way of life that we could take on.
-Inspired, we started our little farm with 25 chickens, which has now become over 40 free-range hens, a flock of big, white Pekin ducks, Nigerian dwarf goats, and a few colonies of honey bees.
+Inspired, we started our little farm with 25 chickens, which has now become over 40 free-range hens, Nigerian dwarf goats, rabbits, and a few colonies of honey bees.